 The Company is in the process of acquiring and exploring its exploration and evaluation assets and has not yet determined whether these properties contain reserves that are economically recoverable.
-The Company's financial statements have been prepared on the assumption that the Company will continue in operation for the foreseeable future and will be able to realize assets and discharge liabilities in the normal course of operations.
-At April 30, 2014, the Company has a deficit of \$13,706,218, no current source of revenue and will require additional funding to meet its planned activities beyond the upcoming fiscal year.
+These financial statements have been prepared on the assumption that the Company will continue in operation for the foreseeable future and will be able to realize assets and discharge liabilities in the normal course of operations.
+At July 31, 2014, the Company has a deficit of \$14,107,158, no current source of revenue and may require additional funding to meet its planned activities beyond the upcoming fiscal year.
 The Company's continuation as a going concern is dependent on the successful results from its mineral property exploration activities and its ability to raise equity capital or borrowings sufficient to meet current and future obligations.
 There can be no assurances that management's plans for the Company will be successful.
 These material uncertainties may cast significant doubt upon the Company's ability to continue as a going concern.
-The Company's financial statements do not include any adjustments to the recoverability and classification of assets and liabilities that might be necessary, should the Company be unable to continue as a going concern.
+These financial statements do not include any adjustments to the recoverability and classification of assets and liabilities that might be necessary, should the Company be unable to continue as a going concern.